Flire1/PlayerManager/README.md

 ### 🥾 Kick Menu
 Choose a preset reason or define your own.

 ### 🔨 Ban Menu
 Choose a preset reason or define your own.
 Also choose a custom duration!

 ### 📦 Inventory and enderchest viewer + editor

 ### 🎬 Actions Menu
+Freeze and teleport player, give godmode and flight to player + more soon

 ### 🙋 Identity Menu
+Change player name, tab list name + more soon

+### 🔨 IP Ban Menu
+Choose a preset reason or define your own.
+Also choose a custom duration!

+### 🖥️ Display Menu

 | Command       | Permission                    |
 |---------------|-------------------------------|